The Short/Somewhat Professional Version

 Jessica is a former teacher turned Youth Services Librarian.
 She has served as an ALA Student Chapter President, leading Emporia State University to their first Student Chapter of the Year Award.
 Since graduating from library school, she has worked in a variety of libraries in the Denver metro area.
 Jessica currently serves as the Training and Advocacy Chair for Colorado Libraries for Early Literacy (CLEL).
 Professionally, Jessica is known for advocating for accessibility and giving storytime flannels early math makeovers.
 Her favorite things include tea, mountain hikes and middle grade fiction.
 Jessica is one of the 26% of adults in the United States with a disability.

 Hi there!
 I’m Jessica, not Beaker.
 I’m a book-loving, late-night blogging former teacher turned library lady.
 I spent most of my teacher time in preschool and kindergarten.
-Back then my favorite things included teaching young children how to read and write, exploring STEAM, empowering caregivers, and most of all… reading aloud!
+Back then my favorite things included teaching young children how to read and write, STEAM, empowering caregivers, and most of all… reading aloud!
 Then I found out there’s a whole different field that gets to do just that on a community-wide scale.
 I was out.
 Or in, depending on your perspective. 🙂

 Oh, and speaking of employers past and present, the thoughts and opinions expressed on this blog are my own.